safesoftware/fmepedia-spatialdashboard/README.md

 - Publish all workspaces (*.fmw files) to FME Server.

 - To test, run sd_ship.fmw and sd_plane.fmw.
-If they work, cancel them, and sunmit with the RTC (run 'til cancelled) option set to true.
+If they work, cancel them, and submit with the RTC (run 'til cancelled) option set to true.
 This will ensure that the jobs get resubmitted when they finish.

 - Schedule the sd_bus.fmw workspace to run every 10 seconds.
 This is a third-party feed, so please do not abuse it.